isaack2808/angular-commerce/README.md

 ### To Do

--Products are the cards that exist on artiststradingcard.com are first uploaded and minted in a users profile.
+-Products are the cards that exist on artiststradingcard.com are first uploaded and minted in artists-detail(profile) page.

--Add Routing - Login==>Profile==>==>add-cards==>browse=products==>add-products-to-basket==>Checkout         Assigned to:  Isaac
+-Add Routing - Register/Login==>Artists-detail==>add-cards==>browse=products==>add-products-to-basket==>Checkout

-- Set database schema                Assigned to:  Tony                 --Please see dal
+- Set database schema                                --Please see dal

-- Fix index in root to start routing in register.component        Assigned to:  Isaac
+- Fix index in root to start routing in register.component